poetix/thelastinstance/content/posts/poyem.md

     Omen of omnishambles, sleet-darkened skies,
     all London under grey precipitation.
-    Some Spring weather.
-Scarcely seasonal at all.
-    The seasons have abandoned their procession,
+    Some Spring we're having, far from seasonal: the seasons have abandoned their procession,
-    dive for extemporaneous cover under downpour.
+    dive now for cover under sudden downpour.
     Tomorrow's sun will sizzle-dry these same
-    sozzled pavements.
+    sodden pavements.

-    "A situation of total disorder", per Wikipedia.
+    Define "a situation of total disorder".
     The neologism is good to have in hand.
-    Some end up soused in mysticism, full of ecstasy and fire, farraginously self-misled.
+    Some wind up soused in mysticism, full of ecstasy and fire, farraginously self-misled.
     Some might suppose the nation well-ensorcelled,
     dazzled by gleam in deathless mad Rasputin's